citusdata/citus_docs/faq/faq.rst

 How does Citus handle failure of a worker node?
 -----------------------------------------------

+Using one of two methods depending on configuration:

+**Streaming replication** maintains a standby node for every worker, allowing a seamless failover to the standby on failure.
+Citus Community edition is compatible with streaming replication but does not automatically configure it on a local cluster, whereas Citus Cloud has streaming replication built in.

-If a worker node fails during e.g. a SELECT query, Citus seamlessly fails over to a streaming replication standby node.
-(If streaming replication is disabled then Citus keeps replica shards for use in re-routing queries if a host becomes unhealthy.)
-This means intermittent failures will not require restarting potentially long-running analytical queries.
+**Shard replication** keeps replicas of each shard on a configurable number of other workers for use in re-routing queries if a host becomes unhealthy.
+Citus Community edition supports shard replication through easy configuration.

+Using either technique means intermittent failures will not require restarting potentially long-running analytical queries.
 You can find more information about Citus' failure handling logic in :ref:`dealing_with_node_failures`.

 How does Citus handle failover of the coordinator node?
 -------------------------------------------------------